DSpale/Simulation-of-radar-wave-propagation-in-disaster-sites-for-drone-based-life-detection/README.md

 - For FCCW bioradar simulations with the superposition excitation approach, refer to [FCCW - Superposition excitation](<./FCCW - Superposition excitation>).
 - For FCCW bioradar simulations with the single excitation approach, refer to [FCCW - Single excitation](<./FCCW - Single excitation>).

+Note that multiple related simulations need to be performed via the `n SIMULATION_NUMBER` command in gprMax.
+The following values were used for the thesis:
+- MCCW: 101 simulations
+- FCCW - Superposition excitation: 320 simulations (10 displacements * 32 frequency compoenents)
+- FCCW - Single excitation approach: 10 simulations

 If the simulation is run in a HPC environment (as recommended), examples for shell scripts for the bwHPC cluster are given in [Shell scripts](<./Shell scripts>).
 Adjust the respective parameters according to your folder structure.

 The MATLAB processing files are given in [MATLAB files](<./MATLAB files>).
-Additionally, MATLAB scripts for amplitude and phase determination via linear regression and Levenberg-Marquardt optimization for circle fitting are included.
+Additionally, a MATLAB function for Levenberg-Marquardt optimization for circle fitting is included.
 To perform FCCW simulations with the single excitation approach, the excitation signal needs to generated in a .txt-file first via [FCCW_generation.m](<./MATLAB scripts/FCCW_generation.m>).

 To process data, place the respective evaluation script into the same folder as the output files of the gprMax simulations.
 Adjust image_path (where images are stored) and plotting parameters according to your needs.